 App Canada RRSP (unregistered personal account) Lowest fee: As far as I know, there is no administration fee, and this is the first in Canada to offer commission-free.
-Wealthsimple creates accounts that allow you to build self-managed TFSA, RRSP, TFSA ETFs (available in WSRI) without commissions: broker account that allows you to build self-managed portfolios by investing in the stock market as an active trader ($0.40-$ $0.50) Best Canadian broker: Wealthsimple non-traded WS account ($0.40).
+Wealthsimple creates accounts that allow you to build self-managed TFSA, RRSP, TFSA ETFs (available in WSRI) without commissions: broker account that will enable you to build self-managed portfolios by investing in the stock market as an active trader ($0.40-$ $0.50) Best Canadian broker: Wealthsimple non-traded WS account ($0.40).
 I reached out to Wealthsimple through a trade-related investment account for the BFSA.

 You pay a monthly flat fee that is a percentage of your total capital, and it offers more value; the more you use it, the more money you accumulate in your portfolio.
-Fees are the same regardless of how much you invest each month, so the larger your investments, the less impact the fees on your overall return.
+Fees are the same regardless of how much you invest each month, so the more significant your investments, the less impact the fees on your overall return.
 According to Moka, withdrawals the next day are additional costs if you have a TFSA or RRSP (unregistered investment account).

 Moka uses EFT (electronic money transfer) to process your withdrawal request within one business day.
 The technology rounds out your purchases and saves the difference by retaining a total ongoing roundup amount, deducting it once a week from subscribers “bank accounts and then depositing it into subscribers” investment accounts.
 In addition, both companies offer fee-free transfers, automatic deposit accounts, dividend rebalancing, and reinvestment and portfolio reviews without human support.

 As a leading fintech provider, it is no surprise that Wealthsimple has an outstanding investment app that is super slim, easy to use and iOS and Android compatible.
-In addition, Wealthsimple Invest offers a halal investment option along with a full range of unregistered and registered accounts, including spouses, RRSPs, joint escrow accounts and corporate accounts.
+In addition, Wealthsimple Invest offers a halal investment option and a full range of unregistered and registered accounts, including spouses, RRSPs, joint escrow accounts and corporate accounts.
 Moka does not have a Halal Invest option but offers RSSPs and TFSA registered accounts.

 Today, Wealthsimple manages more than $5 billion in assets and operates in the United States and Britain.
 They also have access to unique wealth management products such as Halal Investing, which offers investments compliant with Islamic law, high-interest savings accounts and responsible portfolios.

 All in all, Wealthsimple Invest is our first choice for the best investment app in Canada.
 An exceptional investment app that is super slim and easy to use (iOS and Android compatible), creates colourful charts, provides insights, and tracks your goals and progress.
-It and its robo-advisor service are very similar to Moka, so we’ll see how they fare against the competition.
+It and its Robo-advisor service are very similar to Moka, so we’ll see how they fare against the competition.

 You can access your account details, view account history and use the app to withdraw funds from your Questrade account or transfer money between accounts.
-Questrade offers a variety of account types, including RRSPs, TFsAs, unregistered RESPs, Liras, RIFs, margin and corporate accounts, as well as powerful research tools and real-time quotes.
+Questrade offers a variety of account types, including RRSPs, TFsAs, unregistered RESPs, Liras, RIFs, margin and corporate accounts, powerful research tools and real-time quotes.